 As an accredited tour company with the Museums, we buy skip the line tickets for the Vatican for all our visitors, allowing them the most convenient morning visit to Michelangelo's impressive frescoes.

-Tour the Sistine Chapel: meet a genius
+Sistine Chapel: meet a genius

 This was a period of overwhelming enthusiasm and of amazing innovation.
 The men of the Renaissance didn't merely dream of changing the world - they really revolutionised it.
 The printing press, the geographic maps with which Columbus reached the Americas, modern science, architecture, art and the sense of beauty (a concept demonized in the Middle Ages), all these were their creations.
 The frescoes of the Raphael rooms perfectly depict the world of the contemporary courts that governed the course of this new world and where the great geniuses of the age called home.
 The cultured conversations fueled by the wine of sumptuous banquets, the statues brought to light by a frenzied passion for excavations, new fashions, and above all new ways of thinking and living, are marvellously recreated by Raphael with the perfect touch of his graceful brush.
-This is an experience that we will have the opportunity to relive in the flesh on our private Vatican tours.
-There is an entire world to discover here, a world of which we ourselves are the children.
+This is an experience that we will have the opportunity to relive in the flesh on our Vatican group tours.
+Indeed, there is an entire world to discover here, a world of which we ourselves are the children.

 St. Peter's Basilica: The Story of Fatih